wheatley-laboratories/TEST/README.md

 Notes
 -----

 - Testing has proven to be completely safe.
-The Code however has not.
+The Code, however, has not.
 - Do not look at the operational end of The Code.
 - Do not submerge The Code in liquid, even partially.